Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

               >
 ```

+The Fourth problem

-* The Fourth problem, the form is not set up correctly, and it does not allow the form to be submitted or restarded.
+The form is not set up correctly, and it does not allow the form to be submitted or restarted.

+How it was fixed
-- How it was fixed: The buttons were placed outside of the form, which was placed inside.
+- The buttons were placed outside of the form, which was placed inside.
 - Other than that, a few elements were missing, like the fieldset and legend.

 The fix is